bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   * Promote/demote user
   * Kick user
   * Mute/unmute user
+  * Start/stop recording

 You can try out the latest build of the BigBlueButton HTML5 client at our test server [https://test.bigbluebutton.org/](https://test.bigbluebutton.org/).

-With the above it's now possible to hold a fairly complete meeting wiht just the HTML5 client.
+With the above it's now possible to hold a fairly complete meeting with just the HTML5 client.
 If you do this, you can also make use of two-way video between the HTML5 clients.
 The video codecs on the Flash client are different, so Flash users don't see video from the HTML5 client and vice-versa.

 # Future Releases